Canon 600D vs Hasselblad X1D

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 600D and the X1D have been discontinued, but can regularly be found used on eBay.
 The 600D was replaced by the Canon 650D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 600D and the Hasselblad X1D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.